 Instructions for Authors

 Journal of Hydrology and Hydromechanics publishes original research papers and reviews that deal with hydrology and hydromechanics and are of general interest.
 Review articles should be submitted only after agreement with the editor.
 The scope of hydrology encompasses catchment hydrology, vadose zone hydrology and biohydrology, primarily of temperate zone.
 Hydromechanics covers theoretical, experimental and computational hydraulics and fluid mechanics in various fields, two- and multiphase flows, including non-Newtonian flow and new frontiers in hydraulics.
 Manuscript (with maximum length of 30 pages and size of 5 MB) should be sent as an attachment to e-mail to Dr. Ľubomír Lichner, Institute of Hydrology SAS, Dúbravská cesta 9, 841 04 Bratislava, Slovakia; e-mail: email@example.com.
-The names, addresses and e-mail addresses of 5 potential referees should be submitted with the manuscript.
+The names, addresses and e-mail addresses of 5 potential referees from countries other than the authors should be submitted with the manuscript.